Douglas College > Student Services > Financial > Financial Aid > Scholarships > Science and Technology scholarships

 The BC Hydro Scholarship was created in 1991 by BC Hydro to recognize and rewards students enrolled in any Environmental program within either the Faculty of Humanities & Social Sciences or the Faculty of Science & Technology at Douglas College who demonstrate academic excellence.

-The application deadline for these scholarships for 2017 is March 17.
+The application deadline for these scholarships for 2018 is March 16.
+Submit applications electronically to Ken Anderson (Chair, SPSC Scholarship Committee) at firstname.lastname@example.org.
 Late or incomplete applications will not be considered.
-Submit applications electronically to Sport Science Placement Coordinator, Laura Macmillan at email@example.com.
-For more information on Sport Science Department awards, contact Ken Anderson at 604 527 5802 or firstname.lastname@example.org.
-The 2017 Awards will be presented at the Annual SPSC Awards Banquet on April 18th at 1pm in the Aboriginal Gathering Place at the New West campus.
+For more information on Sport Science Department Awards, contact Ken Anderson at 604 527 5802 or email@example.com.

 Dr. Gordon L. Diewert (pronounced Deewert) Scholarship